sqdnoises/discord.py-bot-template/README.md

 </div>

 ## Setup dev environment
-This template was created, developed and meant to be used with the [**Visual Studio Code**](https://code.visualstudio.com/) IDE.
-I have listed the recommended extensions for this template to be used with Visual Studio Code below.
+This bot was created, developed and meant to be used with the [**Visual Studio Code**](https://code.visualstudio.com/) IDE.
+I have listed the recommended extensions for this bot to be used with Visual Studio Code below.

 **Python 3.10+** should work for this bot.
 However it is recommended to use the latest **Python 3.13** version.